Exciting work is afoot at the intersection of citizen science, health, and bioscience.

 - Who is the ‘citizen’ of citizen science?
 Questioning the use of ‘citizen,’ various presenters explored the political implications of the term.
 As Elizabeth Hoover asked in her presentation, “What does “citizen science” mean in an Indigenous community that sees themselves as citizens of their tribal nation first, and of the settler nation second?”
 Who is included and who is excluded when we think of the participants in participatory research as ‘citizens’?

 - Data is an organizing mechanism in citizen science projects.
 Importantly, citizen science has been made possible by digital data revolutions.
 Advances in digital media, portable devices, open-source databases, and social networking have broadened both the scope and speed by which publics can contribute to knowledge production.
-As several presenters noted, there is a movement from sensing to data, whereby experiences, observations, symptoms, lifestyle information are rendered legible as data.
-In light of this, scholars called for further examination of how citizen science projects translate various forms of data into new practices, research, and policy.
+As several presenters noted, there is a movement from sensing to data, whereby experiences, observations, symptoms, and lifestyle information are rendered legible as data.
+One avenue of scholarship in relation to health and biomedicine that has explored these concerns has been the governance of health databases.
+In light of these conversations, scholars have called for further examination of how citizen science projects translate various forms of data into new practices, research, and policy.

 Check out the full program here.

 This past March, different projects concerned with citizen science in Kiel (A. Buyx) & London (B. Prainsack), Exeter (S. Leonelli), and Geneva (B. Strasser), got together for a two day workshop on “Critical Studies of Citizen Science in Biomedical Research” at King’s College London to share ideas and explore the role of citizen science in biomedical research in the 21st Century.